tmgrgg/shoe-recommendation-engine/README.md

 *Here we can see a few (noisy) low-cut boots and heels*

 ![png](media/0-03Crazy2.png)
-*This image is from an earlier training epoch, interesting to note the details and overall sketch-like quality of the produced images*
+*This image is from an earlier training epoch, interesting to note the details and overall sketch-like qualities*

 ___